Bitcoin btc

 • Price tag: $2,024

-Chinese Ebang counts itself among top Bitcoin ASIC manufacturers.
-Its latest model comes in a classic, compact, tubular design with an efficient exhaust and intake fans on both sides.
-Its software setup is equally efficient with the “Simplify IP” setup to quickly commence Bitcoin mining directly via Ethernet.
+Chinese Ebang counts itself among the top Bitcoin ASIC manufacturers.
+Its latest model comes in a classic, compact, tubular design with efficient exhaust and intake fans on both sides.
+Its software setup is equally efficient with the “Simplify IP” setup to commence bitcoin mining directly via Ethernet quickly.

-Covered by one year warranty (half a year for the whole machine, one for the controller), EBIT E11++ is built on a 10nm chipset.
-Due to its hash rate efficiency that greatly falls behind AvalonMiner A1166 Pro, it should be the last on your list, if nothing else is available.
+Covered by one one-year warranty (half a year for the whole machine, one for the controller), EBIT E11++ is built on a 10nm chipset.
+Due to its hash rate efficiency that greatly falls behind AvalonMiner A1166 Pro, it should be the last on your list if nothing else is available.

 • Power draw: 0.56 kW